First Responder Technologies

 This First Responder Technologies Inc. profile is part of a paid investor education campaign.*

-First Responder Technologies Inc. (CSE:WPN) was founded in 2017 by its Chairman, Kal Malhi, a former RCMP officer, as a platform to commercialize new technologies to assist law enforcement and other first responders in the performance of their duties and to help ensure their safety and the safety of the general public.
+First Responder Technologies Inc. (CSE:WPN,OTCQB:WPNNF,FWB:3WK) was founded in 2017 by a former RCMP officer, as a platform to commercialize new technologies to assist law enforcement and other first responders in the performance of their duties and to help ensure their safety and the safety of the general public.
 The products detect concealed and openly carried weapons.